Australian Muslim Civil Rights Advocacy Network

-The Australian Muslim Civil Rights Advocacy Network (AMCRAN) was established in April 2004 after the arrest and detention of medical student Izhar ul-Haque in Sydney on terrorism related charges of attending a training camp in Pakistan.
+The Australian Muslim Civil Rights Advocacy Network (AMCRAN) is an Australian advocacy group that was established in April 2004 after the arrest and detention of medical student Izhar ul-Haque in Sydney on terrorism related charges of attending a training camp in Pakistan.
 The organisation aims to prevent the erosion of the civil rights of all Australians, and to do this through providing a Muslim perspective in the civil rights debate.
 It engages in political lobbying and legislative reform, grassroots community education, collaboration with both Muslim and non-Muslim organisations on civil rights, and communication to wider Australian society through the media.

 Co-convenors of the organisation include Dr Waleed Kadous, a computer scientist of Egyptian background; and Amir Butler, an author and engineer, as well as the executive director of the Australian Muslim Public Affairs Committee (AMPAC).
 AMCRAN joined the Civil Rights Network and other civil liberties organisations in campaigning against the powers of the Australian anti-terrorism legislation, 2004.

 In July 2004 AMCRAN produced and distributed, in cooperation with the NSW Council for Civil Liberties, Terrorism Laws: ASIO, the Police and You.
 The Pamphlet provides advice to Muslims and the wider community on the impact of new Terrorism laws.
 A second edition of the booklet is being produced by AMCRAN and the University of Technology, Sydney Community Law Centre in 2007.

 As part of its campaign against the Government's Terrorism laws, in September 2005 Agnes Chong of the Australian Muslim Civil Rights Advocacy Network voiced concern about legislation, which included proposals for police powers to detain suspects without charge for a fortnight.
-"We know of at least 18 people who have been questioned and detained under ASIO warrants," she said, also cmplaining about the secrecy involved in each case.
+"We know of at least 18 people who have been questioned and detained under ASIO warrants," she said, also complaining about the secrecy involved in each case.
 "Do you want the same thing that is happening elsewhere in the world happening in Australia? … We are not going to stand for this.
-We have to use every legitimate means to prevent unjust laws …" she told a reporter for the Sydney Morning Herald.
+We have to use every legitimate means to prevent unjust laws …" she told a reporter for The Sydney Morning Herald.

-When the Federal Government announced proposals in September 2005 to introduce tough new laws prohibiting the "incitement of violence", many civil rights groups protested saying the proposed laws threatened free speech, including AMCRAN Co-convenor Waleed Kadous who said he was "deeply concerned about how this will impact on quite legitimate free speech".
+When the federal government announced proposals in September 2005 to introduce tough new laws prohibiting the "incitement of violence", many civil rights groups protested saying the proposed laws threatened free speech, including AMCRAN co-convenor Waleed Kadous who said he was "deeply concerned about how this will impact on quite legitimate free speech".